brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 17. **Find-Shorter-WorkstationNames.ps1:** Automates the identification and cataloging of Active Directory workstation names that are shorter than 15 characters, enhancing network management and compliance monitoring.

-18. **Generate-DomainComputersReport.ps1:** Creates an exhaustive list of all computers within a given AD domain, aiding in inventory and management practices.
+18. **Inventory-AllDomainComputers.ps1:** Creates an exhaustive list of all computers within a given AD domain, aiding in inventory and management practices.

 19. **Initiate-MultipleRDPSessions.ps1:** Enables the initiation of RDP sessions to multiple servers simultaneously, significantly enhancing remote management capabilities.

-20. **Install-FusionInventoryAgent.vbs:** Facilitates the deployment of FusionInventory Agent on workstations and servers, optimizing inventory management via Group Policy Objects (GPO).
+20. **Install-FusionInventoryAgent-viaGPO.vbs:** Facilitates the deployment of FusionInventory Agent on workstations and servers, optimizing inventory management via Group Policy Objects (GPO).

 21. **Inventory-InstalledSoftwareList.ps1:** Compiles a detailed inventory of installed software, presenting the data in an easy-to-analyze format, ideal for auditing and tracking purposes.